kasante1/insidious/README.md

+# Insidious.

-# Insidious - routes conflicts and precedent issues can really mess your day up in the most subtle way.
+ - routes conflicts and precedent issues can really mess your day up in the most subtle way

 This is a work in progress.